jonathanjlin29/highlow/userstories.md

+MVP

-1. As a PLAYER, I want to DRAW FROM A SHUFFLED CARD DECK.
+- [x] As a PLAYER, I want to DRAW FROM A SHUFFLED CARD DECK.
-2. As a PLAYER, I want to GUESS & TRACK right/wrong guesses
+- [x] As a PLAYER, I want to GUESS whether the next card will be Higher / Lower than the current card.
+- [ ] As a PLAYER, I want to BUILD a hand of correct guesses.
-3. As a PLAYER, I want to SWITCH AFTER 3 CORRECT GUESSES
+- [ ] As a PLAYER, I want to SWITCH AFTER 3 CORRECT GUESSES
+- [ ] As a PLAYER, I want the OPPOSING PLAYER TO BUILD their hand of WRONG GUESSES.
-4. As a PLAYER, I want to WIN WHEN OTHER PLAYER GETS 13 CARDS
+- [ ] As a PLAYER, I want to WIN WHEN OTHER PLAYER GETS 13 CARDS